mautrix/docs/gomuks/faq.md

 Go's HTTP library reads the `https_proxy` environment variable by default (see <https://pkg.go.dev/net/http#ProxyFromEnvironment> for more info).

+## How do I copy text from gomuks?
+Most terminals allow selecting text even when mouse mode is enabled by using shift+drag.
+However, that way doesn't work for copying multiline text, so you may prefer the `/copy` command for copying a single message, or
+<kbd>Ctrl</kbd>+<kbd>L</kbd> to enter plaintext mode where you can copy
+whatever you want.

 ## Can I use gomuks with multiple accounts?
 gomuks currently only supports one account at a time, but you can run multiple instances of gomuks with different data directories.
 See the entry below for